NielsKrijnen/ninja-api/README.md

 ## Requirements

-This package has no requirements and can be run on any NodeJS server or JavaScript client.
+This package has no requirements and can be run on any Node.js server or JavaScript client.

 ## License